-The school will do this in the following ways:
+The school will do this in the following ways

-- self-knowledge is the first step towards effective self-advocacy.
-With parents, we will support pupils in understanding their strengths, needs and successful approaches to their learning and also have the confidence to voice their concerns, hopes and aspirations - wherever possible and in an age-appropriate manner, pupils with SEN are involved in monitoring and reviewing their progress.
-Their views are recorded and shared whilst making decisions about future support and provision - all staff will actively listen to and address any concerns raised by pupils themselves - pupils with SEND are encouraged to stand for election to the School Council - planning in additional support for pupils at key times, for example, when considering and making a referral for an integrated assessment for an EHC plan and to ensure smooth and successful transition into the school or to next phase of education - pupils are also provided with additional support to contribute as fully as possible in their Annual Review.
-This can be, for example, by attending part of the review meeting in person, preparing a statement to be shared at the meeting, using a peer advocate to support them in the meeting or by preparing a recorded presentation to share at the meeting - seeking pupils' views through regular questionnaires / group interview activities undertaken by the SENCO and / or SEN Governor, considering adjustments to keep in the light of analysis.
+- Self-knowledge is the first step towards effective self -advocacy.
+With parents, we will support pupils in understanding their strengths, needs and successful approaches to their learning and have the confidence to voice their concerns, hopes and aspirations. - Wherever possible and in an age-appropriate manner, pupils with SEND are involved in monitoring and reviewing their progress.
+Their views are recorded and shared whilst making decisions about future support and provision. - All staff will actively listen to and address any concerns raised by pupils themselves.

+- Pupils with SEND are encouraged to stand for election to the School Council. - Planning in additional support for pupils at key times, for example, when considering and making a referral for an integrated assessment for an EHC plan and to ensure smooth and successful transition into the school or to next phase of education. - Pupils are also provided with additional support to contribute as fully as possible in their Annual Review.
+This can be, for example, by attending part of the review meeting in person, preparing a statement to be shared at the meeting, using a peer advocate to support them in the meeting or by preparing a recorded presentation to share at the meeting. - Seeking pupils' views through regular questionnaires / group interview activities undertaken by the SENDCO and / or SEND Governor, considering adjustments to keep in the light of analysis.